LDAP Connector module

 DEBUG info.magnolia.ldap.tool.LDAPTester - AttributesMap

-Do not expect to see any groups or roles assigned.
-The tester tool does not connect to Magnolia in any way.
+Don’t expect to see any groups or roles assigned.
+The tester tool doesn’t connect to Magnolia in any way.
 It connects to the LDAP.
-It is normal for group assignments handled in Magnolia not to show up.
+It’s normal for group assignments handled in Magnolia to not show up.